facebookarchive/huxley/README.md

 Huxley is a test-like system for catching **visual regressions** in Web applications.
 It was built by [Pete Hunt](http://github.com/petehunt/) with input from [Maykel Loomans](http://www.miekd.com/) at [Instagram](http://www.instagram.com/).

+## Archived Repo

+**This is an archived project and is no longer supported or updated by Facebook or Instagram.
+Please do not file issues or pull-requests against this repo.
+If you wish to continue to develop this code yourself, we recommend you fork it.**

 ## What is the problem?

 * UI tests are hard to write and are usually fragile.